kellynshuti9/big3-project-group-13/2NF/2NF_explanation.md

    - All other composite key tables either had no non-key attributes or their non-key attributes depended on the **entire** composite key.

 Therefore, every non-key attribute now depends on the **whole** primary key (or composite key), satisfying the requirements of 2NF.

+## Correction: rows accidentally dropped during decomposition

+When `SupervisorName` was removed from `project_workers_1NF` to resolve the partial dependency, two valid `(ProjectID, WorkerName)` rows were accidentally deleted along with the column: `P004,Mike Ross` and `P006,Mike Ross`.
+Removing a column must never remove rows — decomposition has to be lossless.
+Both rows have been restored in `project_workers_2NF.csv` (and propagated to `project_workers_3NF.csv`), so `project_workers_2NF` now has the same 15 worker-assignment rows as `project_workers_1NF`, just without the `SupervisorName` column.